 - How to Fix Windows 11 VPN Not Working Issue?

 - Final Words

 Reasons Behind Windows 11 VPN Not Working Problem

 There can be several reasons because of which you are not able to access the VPN Service on Windows 11.
 But among all, some of the most common ones are listed below.

 - Outdated VPN Service or WAN MiniPorts is the very first reason because of which you are facing the mentioned problem.

 - Different third-party applications can also interfere with the VPN client which will eventually result in the problem you are currently facing.

-- Windows firewall can also block the VPN client, thus, not allowing you to access the VPN service on Windows 11.
+- Windows Firewall can also block the VPN client, thus interfering with the smooth access of the VPN service on Windows 11.

 These were some of the most common reasons triggering the mentioned problem.
 Now let’s check out different workarounds to fix them.